Why is a Water Filter Important?

 Ideally, it is best to find a filter where the water is not in contact with plastic for long periods of time.
 The best choices in this regard are faucet filters and filters made from stainless-steel or glass (all of the filters recommended below).

 But sometimes these options are simply not practical and a compromise has to be made.
 If you are renting a small apartment or on a tight budget, a plastic water filter pitcher is still an acceptable choice.
 As long as you choose a filter pitcher made from a safer type of plastic (HDPE #2, LDPE#4, or PP #5) and never wash in hot water or the dishwasher, the filtered water is probably going to be cleaner and healthier than tap water or bottled water (which may have been sitting in plastic for months or years and possibly exposed to heat).
-Sometimes it is necessary to compromise for the sake of practicality, and using a plastic filter is not the end of the world.
+Sometimes it is necessary to compromise for the sake of practicality, and using a plastic filter is an acceptable choice.

 That said, if you are in the market for a new water filter, there are now several good choices for water filters with minimal contact with plastic.